ovh/gulp-drupal-stack/docs/features/spritesvg.md

 - Check if you need [svg4everybody](https://github.com/jonathantneal/svg4everybody#implementation-status)

 Notes:
 - Get your designer to make icons monochrome and convert the strokes into paths, also simplify the paths down to single shapes.
-Example: [preparing and exporting](https://medium.com/sketch-app-sources/preparing-and-exporting-svg-icons-in-sketch-1a3d65b239bb) svg icons in sketch
+Example: [preparing and exporting](https://medium.com/sketch-app-sources/preparing-and-exporting-svg-icons-in-sketch-1a3d65b239bb) svg icons in sketch (This solution is useful for util icons, but could be extended for illustration type of icons)

 ## Commands